 Anyone can learn new skills.
 It’s easier if you have someone to serve as an instructor, but “how to” books and videos work great too.
-An elderly uncle showed my husband how to do electrical wiring, but he learned how to do plumbing completely from instruction manuals.
-Both skills were learned out of necessity when we had an empty shell of a brand new house to finish and no money to spend on hiring professionals.
-The carpentry skills my husband learned grew out of the same necessity, with trial and error being his best teacher.
-My husband has shingled the roof, installed doors and windows, and learned how to make a perfectly smooth wall or ceiling.
+An elderly uncle showed us how to do electrical wiring, but we learned how to do plumbing completely from instruction manuals.
+Both skills were learned out of necessity when we had an empty shell of a brand-new house to finish.
+The carpentry skills we learned grew out of the same necessity, with trial and error being our best teacher.
+We have shingled the roof, installed doors and windows, and learned how to make a perfectly smooth wall or ceiling.
 I have refinished furniture, painted, upholstered, made soap, cheese, slipcovers, curtains, and baskets.
-Together we have built porches and sheds, framed rooms, installed drywall, carpet, well pumps, bathtubs, toilets and sinks… first learning how, and working slowly and carefully until we could see we had it right.
+We have built porches and sheds, framed rooms, installed drywall, carpet, well pumps, bathtubs, toilets and sinks… first learning how, and working slowly and carefully until we could see we had it right.
 One of our proudest accomplishments is the way that we took a wild, wooded landscape and rock-filled soil and turned it into a lovely yard with a series of gardens and paths.

 One of the biggest ways we have saved money through the years is to “do it ourselves.”
 Any time we can make, repair, or do something ourselves, instead of paying someone else to do it for us, we can save big.
 One of our most recent projects, for example, was installing hardwood floors in all of the bedrooms in our house.
 Somehow that project escalated to include repainting the walls and the ceilings, and of course since we’ve done all the work ourselves, it has taken a longer time than if we had hired someone.
 But because we saved so much money on the installation we were able to choose a much higher quality of hardwood than if the installation had to be included in the cost.
 Like all of our projects, installing these hardwood floors was a learning experience.
 Before we began, we studied all the information and how-to’s we could find on the subject, and then we just jumped in.
 We “practiced” until we were happy with our results, and then we did our first floor… and then the next… and the next… and the next.